 Term (Latin pestis = plague, caedere = kill) for chemical substances that kill annoying or harmful animal and plant organisms, drive off or inhibit germination, growth or reproduction.
 These include in the area of pest Management pesticides and, in the area of pest control, biocides.
-In the narrower sense, pesticides are agents for combating animal pests, in which sense the term was used mainly in the English-speaking countries (English: pests).
-In some sources, pesticides were sometimes equated with insecticides.
+In the narrower sense, pesticides are agents for combating animal pests, in which sense the term has been used mainly in the English-speaking countries (English: pests).
+In some cases, pesticides were sometimes equated with insecticides in various sources.
 In a broader sense, however, pesticides are all pesticides and pesticides.
 According to EU regulations there is a definition of "pesticide" which includes both plant protection products and biocidal products.
 However, the term "pesticide" is rarely used in the statutory provisions of the German-speaking states.

 What is the difference to the term biocides (bios = life, caedere = kill)?
 In the strict sense, biocides are understood to mean active substances, chemicals and microorganisms used against harmful organisms (such as rats, insects, fungi, microbes) in non-agrarian pest control, for example disinfectants, rat poisons or wood preservatives.
 By contrast, products used in the cultivation of plants are not referred to as biocides but as crop protection agents.
 Biocides are also called non-agricultural pesticides for distinction.